 "Kabbalah's Secret Circles"

-Jewish Mysticism and the Kabbalah
+Jewish Mysticism & the 231 Gates

 "Kabbalah's Secret Circles"

-"Kabbalah's Secret Circles," is a new book by Robert E. Zucker that examines the practices, literature, legends and history of Jewish mysticism, Kabbalah, the Sefer Raziel and the Sefer Yetzirah.
+"Kabbalah's Secret Circles," is a comprehensive book by Robert E. Zucker that examines the practices, literature, legends and history of Jewish mysticism, Kabbalah, the Sefer Raziel and the Sefer Yetzirah.
 Instructions how to construct a Kabbalah Wheel to decipher the mystical 231 Holy Gates are provided.